anhadg/Moving-Average-Crossover-Backtester/README.md

 | Win rate | 60.00% | n/a |

 Settings: 50/200-day simple moving averages, long or flat, 5 basis points per position change, $10,000 starting capital.
+The fifth trade is still open on the last day and is valued at that day's close, so the win rate is 3 wins out of 5 trades.

 ## Screenshots